How to Clean a Composite or Wood Deck

 - Warm water can be used on its own to wash a wood or composite deck.

 - Liquid dish soap (ammonia-free) is safe for use on cleaning your deck when mixed with a little warm water.
 Simply mix 1 gallon of water, 2 tablespoons of ammonia-free dish soap (such as Murphy’s), 1 pint of rubbing alcohol, and 1 quart of oxygen bleach.
-Be very careful so that you use only ammonia free dish soap.
+Be very careful and only use ammonia free dish soap.
 Otherwise, if ammonia is mixed with bleach, it can create toxic fumes.
 Once you’ve blended your mixture, swab it on your deck and rinse it clean with water.

 - Oxygen bleach or powdered oxygen laundry cleaner is safe for use on wood decks and useful in removing mold or spores.
 When cleaning your deck, make sure you only use oxygen bleach and not chlorine bleach, which can compromise the structural integrity of your wood deck.